Do you have a God-given right to drive, or is driving a government-granted privilege that can be licensed?

 RIGHT TO TRAVEL BY MOTOR VEHICLE

-Government has the Constitutional authority to regulate commerce.
+State and Federal Governments have their respective Constitutional authorities to regulate commerce.
 They were given that authority when “We The People” wrote their constitution to secure the blessings of liberty to their posterity.
-Government also has the duty to secure the blessings of liberty.
+Governments also have the duty to secure the blessings of liberty.
 These two functions of government are compatible with one another.
 These two functions of government do not conflict.
 HOWEVER — be not deceived5.

 Government was created to protect rights.
 The Supreme Court keeps saying over, and over again that the right to travel on the public roads cannot be regulated.
 Ever since Nevada tried to tax people in stage coaches in Crandall v.
 Nevada 73 US 35.